brushed/behaviors/README.md

 Dynamic Styles
 ==============

+Alpha - work in progress / use at your own risk

 Dynamic styles provide advanced styling possibilities for your html elements.
 Dynamic Styles add dynamic behavior to standard dom elements.
 The supporting javascript routines are typically initialized at page load.